GaiaNet-AI/docs/docs/node-guide/customize.md

   --snapshot https://huggingface.co/datasets/gaianet/london/resolve/main/london_768_nomic-embed-text-v1.5-f16.snapshot.tar.gz \
   --embedding-url https://huggingface.co/gaianet/Nomic-embed-text-v1.5-Embedding-GGUF/resolve/main/nomic-embed-text-v1.5.f16.gguf \
   --embedding-ctx-size 512 \
   --system-prompt "You are a tour guide in London, UK.
-Please answer questions from London visitors and tourists accurately and help them enjoy their stay in London." \
+Please answer the question from a London visitor accurately." \
   --rag-prompt "You are a tour guide in London, UK.
-Use information in the following context to answer questions from a London visitor.\n----------------\n"
+Use information in the following context to directly answer the question from a London visitor.\n----------------\n"
 ```

 > The `--snapshot` could point to a local file under `$HOME/gaianet` instead of a public URL.
 That allows you to use a private vector collection snapshot.